Serpens Establishment, Ophiuchus

 Alice did not smile.
 Jericho was unsure how to react.

-“I can’t help people who don’t seek help themselves,” Alice clipped, tapping her fingers on his portrait photograph clipped to the file.
+“I can’t help people who don’t seek help themselves.
+What good would offering a temporary measure be for you anyways?”
+Alice clipped, tapping her fingers on his portrait photograph clipped to the file.
 “Since you’re insisting that you merely tripped, there is no evidence at present that allows me to hold you back.”

 “So,” Jericho tried, “I’ve been cleared?”